 I am a registered member of the British Association of Counselling and Psychotherapy and adhere to their ethical framework for best practice.
-I also take part in regular continuing professional development and clinical supervision in order to broaden my knowledge and skills of other theoretical approaches and presenting issues.
+I also take part in regular continuing professional development and clinical supervision in order to broaden my knowledge and skills.

-- Parkview Surgery, Cleckheaton - Counsellor and Student Mentor - October 2016-Present
+- Parkview Surgery, Cleckheaton - Counsellor and Student Mentor - October 2016 - May 2018

 In my private practice, I work from my home in Monk Fryston where I offer a safe, supportive and confidential space to provide my clients when working with a variety of issues.
 Please see the list below for a more comprehensive list of problems I may be able to support you with.